We've all heard the stories about the legendary 5:2 diet.

 While the calorie restrictions are strict on the two days spent fasting, the diet is actually very flexible.
 It’s up to you what you eat on your fast days, as long as it comes in at no more than 500 calories for the whole day.
 You will need to be committed and pretty strong willed as you’re cutting your calorie intake by 3/4, but if you keep busy and plan what you’re going to eat – it’s definitely achievable.

 You can eat whatever you like, but the below foods are some of the most sensible as they’re low in calories so you can eat more throughout the day than if you eat smaller, high calorie foods:

 When can I eat on the 5:2 Diet?

-You can split your 500 calories as you wish, into just 1 meal, 2, or 3, for breakfast, lunch, or dinner – but the healthiest way is to eat little and often throughout the day.
+You can split your 500 calories as you wish, into just one meal, two, or three, for breakfast, lunch, or dinner – but the healthiest way is to eat little and often throughout the day.

 While it’s allowed, filling up on a croissant at breakfast will use up most of your calorie allowance and you’ll be starving for the rest of the day.
 Experiment a little with what times work well for you on your fasting days.
 You might find skipping breakfast and having 2 small meals for lunch and dinner works well for you.
 Or having a larger, more satisfying meal in the evening and a few snacks during the day might be better – it’s really down to personal preference.